GAMMA-FLASH/dams/setup/README.md

 `DAMS` is the folder pointing to the dams repository root folder.
-`RPG_CONFIG` is the path to folder or to configuration file `RPGLIST.cfg` of a deployment setup `ODIR` is the DL0 and DL2 output folder for the current obervation.
+`RPG_CONFIG` is the path to folder or to configuration file `RPGLIST.cfg` of a deployment setup `DL0DIR` is the DL0 and DL2 output folder for the current obervation.

 ## create a symbolic link to gammaflash client configuration .ini file